 Now, you know that we can produce our very own Endocannabinoids, but scientific evidence has shown that cannabinoids can increase the number of ECS receptor sites, improving the effectiveness of the system as a whole.
 Meaning, we can supplement with the incredible power of plants and botanicals, including with cannabis.
 Cannabinoid pharmacology has made important advances in recent years after the discovery of these cannabinoid receptors (specifically called CB1 and CB2, in case you’re wondering).

 Cannabis, or more commonly known as marijuana, is a product of the Cannabis sativa plant.
+You can learn a lot about the growing process of the Cannabis sativa just by checking out weed-seeds.ca.
+Understanding the growing process could help you better understand how different strains exist, and their varying levels of active compounds.
 The active compounds from this plant are collectively referred to as ‘cannabinoids’.
 Used commonly in alternative medicine for several centuries now, they have been shown to be beneficial for alleviating conditions such as neuropathic pain, nausea and vomiting due to chemotherapy, relief due to ocular pressure in glaucoma, and anorexia and cachexia seen in HIV/AIDS patients – just to name a few.
 Since legalization in Canada, we’re able to openly talk about this versatile plant and utilize it more effectively, without as much associated stigma.
 We are also able to access legal cannabis products.